 Try tapping different combinations of buttons and swiping downwards to change full sections all at once.
 Once you are ready, hit record and perform your track.

 If you like even more control over your sounds, you should head over to the web Mix Editor and make music with Loops.
 Loops are audio or MIDI samples that you can drag and drop into your track.

 When you get to the Mix Editor, click Loops and you’ll see a whole list of Loop packs.
 Pick from Loop packs like Underground Trap Mega, Trap Pop Fusion, Future Trap and Trap MIDI Essentials.
 Hit the play button to give each Loop pack a listen.

 If you want to see all the trap Loops available, click “All Loops”.
 From the filters, select “Trap”.
 You can further sort the loops by their instruments.
-From the instantly recognisable quick-fire hi-hats to the booming sub bass and FX samples, you’ve got all the sounds you need to put together an epic trap track.
+From the instantly recognizable quick-fire hi-hats to the booming sub-bass and FX samples, you’ve got all the sounds you need to put together an epic trap track.

 Just like the trap producers before, BandLab’s Drum Machine lets you program your very own beat.
 Whip out the classic 808 Kit or the more aggressive Trap Kit and lay down some beats.
 Go crazy with the hi-hats and keep the kick and snare simple, and don’t forget to set the right tempo.